Jeff Cesario

 Jeff Cesario (born March 30, 1953) is an actor, comedian, producer and writer who has written and produced for Dennis Miller Live and The Larry Sanders Show.
-He has appeared on Adam Carolla, The Larry Sanders Show, The Tonight Show Starring Johnny Carson and Comedy Central Presents, among other shows.
+He has appeared on Adam Carolla, The Larry Sanders Show, The Tonight Show Starring Johnny Carson, The Howard Stern Show and Comedy Central Presents, among other shows.
+He was a writer on the 1998 film Jack Frost and has written for several television shows including awards shows like the Billboard Music Awards, Emmy Awards and Academy Awards.

 Cesario was a part of two Emmy wins with Dennis Miller Live.